 My plan with my first son was that if he was extra fussy during the day, I’d give him Ibuprofen at bedtime.
 If he had any night wakings 6+ hours (give or take 1 hour) after the medication, I’d tend to him with another dose and then stay with him for 30 minutes until it kicked in and he was calm, then I’d put him back down.
 It was usually only about 2-4 days of super fussy times that he needed extra soothing until the tooth popped through.
 Other times, I’d have to be more stringent on my nighttime visits, because of the problems it would create.

 Need more sleep training tips while teething?
-Become a VIP and unlock more teething and sleep training tips along with access to all our e-Books, recordings, workbooks, live chat with a sleep consultant, and more!
+Become a VIP and unlock more teething and sleep training tips along with access to all our e-books, recordings, workbooks, “Ask the Author” getting answers from a sleep consultant, and more!